joshbegley/nyt-latest/previous.md

 https://www.nytimes.com/es/2026/05/26/espanol/mundo/islandia-union-europea.html

 **U.S. Aims to Give Cold War Plutonium to Start-Ups for Nuclear Fuel**\
 `Companies say it’s a better way to dispose of the Cold War-era material — and fix a shortage of nuclear fuel.
-But the plan has also faced criticism.`\
+But the plan has also faced criticism from nonproliferation experts.`\
 https://www.nytimes.com/2026/05/26/climate/plutonium-nuclear-weapons-fuel.html

 **U.S. Said to Have Observed Series of Iranian Threats Before Latest Strikes**\